-At September 30, 2023, we had \$121.3 million in cash, cash equivalents and marketable securities.
+At September 30, 2023 March 31, 2024, we had \$121.3 million \$129.6 million in cash and cash equivalents, restricted cash equivalents and marketable securities.
 The fair value of all of our cash equivalents and marketable securities are determined based on "Level 1" or "Level 2" inputs, which are based upon quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable in the market.
 We place our cash investments in instruments that meet credit quality standards, as specified in our investment policy guidelines.